woocommerce/woocommerce/README.md

 #### Will WooCommerce work with my theme?

-Yes; WooCommerce will work with any theme, but may require some styling to make it match nicely.
+Yes!
+WooCommerce will work with any theme, but may require some styling to make it match nicely.
 Please see our [codex](http://docs.woothemes.com/documentation/plugins/woocommerce/woocommerce-codex/) for help.

 #### Where can I request new features, eCommerce themes and extensions?